budimanfajarf/web/content/portfolio/nomadenworker.md

 1. Create Migrator for migrate data from WordPress to Laravel

    To migrate the data from WordPress to Laravel, the first thing we do is exposing the data from WordPress by creating a few APIs.
-After that we creating a few laravel artisan commands to import the data from the APIs to the new database in Laravel.
+After that we creating a few [laravel artisan commands](https://laravel.com/docs/10.x/artisan#writing-commands) to import the data from the APIs to the new database in Laravel.

 1. Build the new Content Management System (CMS)

+   {{< figure src="/uploads/compressed/nomadenworker-cms.png" caption="CMS of Nomaden Worker" class="normal" >}}

+   For building the new CMS we decided to use [Filament Admin](https://filamentphp.com/), it contains a collection of beautiful full-stack components, it's a good choice for building a CMS.
+We make sure the it can be easy to use.
+For the content itself we can divide it into a few parts, Directory Management, Post Management, Page Management, User Management, and Settings.

 1. Build the RESTful API
 1. Build the Frontend web and intergrate the RESTful API